-At the 25th Meeting of the Parties to the Montreal Protocol, which took place from 21 to 25 October 2013 in Bangkok, countries continued to make progress on an international agreement to phase down HFCs under the Montreal Protocol.
+- 21 to 25 October 2013, at the 25th Meeting of the Parties to the Montreal Protocol, in Bangkok, countries continued to make progress on an international agreement to phase down HFCs under the Montreal Protocol.
 Significantly, the Africa Group, including South Africa, announced its support for "formal negotiations to enable the amendment process."
 Jordan also demonstrated support for discussion of the amendment proposals, calling them "logical and well understood."
 Delegates reconvened the formal Discussion Group on HFC Management, this time with a broader mandate that included consideration of the high-level agreements to phase down HFCs made in preceding months.
 The formal Group met several times and proposed several ways forward for action on HFCs, including holding extra working meetings in 2014 to consider the amendment proposals.
 Brazil and China continued to engage constructively as well, and both played an important role in writing a detailed request to the Protocol's Technology and Economic Assessment Panel (TEAP) to conduct additional research on HFCs and their alternatives.
 India, along with several other countries, expressed concern over whether technology was available and whether developed countries would be willing to pay for the transition in developing countries as required by the Montreal Protocol.
-These and other concerns will be addressed in 2014 as the Amendment negotiations move forward.

-At the 21st E.U.-Japan summit, on 19 November 2013 in Tokyo, the E.U. and Japan emphasized the importance of the HFC phasedown under the Montreal Protocol:
+These and other concerns will be addressed in 2014 as the Amendment negotiations move forward. - 19 November 2013, at the 21st E.U.-Japan summit in Tokyo, the E.U. and Japan emphasized the importance of the HFC phasedown under the Montreal Protocol:

 "[T]hey underlined the contribution of international cooperative initiatives to the additional mitigation effort to narrow the existing gap between emission reduction pledges and what is needed according to science.
-In particular, they stressed the need for rapid progress on the phasedown of HFCs and for its close consideration as one of the issues to be addressed in the context of the Montreal Protocol."

-On 5 December 2013, U.S. and China reaffirmed the agreements on HFCs by Presidents Obama and President Xi Jinping from June 8, 2013 and September 6, 2013:
+In particular, they stressed the need for rapid progress on the phasedown of HFCs and for its close 5 December 2013, U.S. and China reaffirmed the agreements on HFCs by Presidents Obama and President Xi Jinping from June 8, 2013 and September 6, 2013: